 - Beautiful All Along: Buffy confronts Angelus while drawing out the small stake she was holding her hair bun in place with, Shaking Her Hair Loose in the process.
 Angelus immediately mocks the trope, saying "Why, Ms. Summers!
 You're beautiful!"

 - This trope could also be applied to Xander.
 He spends the majority of the series in rather unflattering clothes, and goes undercover ("Not under much" as Buffy says) on the swim team, and Cordelia, Buffy, and Willow are rather stunned to find out that Xander has a good body when in a Speedo.

-- Black Comedy Rape: Buffy after being thrown to the fish monsters.Buffy: Great.
+- Black Comedy Rape: Buffy after being thrown to the fish monsters, fighting them off, then throwing their coach - who threw her in - in with them.Buffy: Great.
 This is just what my reputation needs: that I did it with the entire swim team.

 - Body Horror: The swimmers are turned into fish-monsters, which involves them having to painfully rip off their own skin.

 - Breather Episode: Between the tearjerker "I Only Have Eyes For You", and the season finale.

 - Brick Joke: The Scoobies remember that Jonathan peed in the pool moments before Xander dives into it.
 Also the Willow Perp Sweating Jonathan gag gets repeated in Season 3's "Earshot".